0xR/kotlin-innovation/kotlin-innovation/slides.md

 ---

+# Either - Collect all errors
-# Where we get a bit lost
+-  Where we get a bit lost

 ```kotlin {all|3|2,4-5|7|8|9}
 fun FormField.validateErrorAccumulate(): ValidatedNel<ValidationError, Email> =